areebarshad/multi-asset-portfolio-optimizer/data/README.md

 # Data Directory

-This folder contains the raw and processed data used in the Multi-Asset Portfolio Optimizer project.
+This directory contains the raw and processed data used in the Multi-Asset Portfolio Optimizer project.

 ## Contents